Odette Dynasty O’Hara

 Michael: YOLO.

-Michael: My YOLO days are coming to an end.
-You tried—you said that the 8th time, been there.
+Michael: Oh, my YOLO days are coming to an end.

-Sabrina: Has drag influenced your sex and gender identities and how?
+Sabrina: [Laughs] Has drag influenced your sex and gender identities and how?

-Michael: I mean there’s been times.
-You know, you see that one straight man, you’re like “I got legs for you babe,” that’s happened.
-I would say for the most part no. I-I keep—I keep Odette kind of on a shelf in the aspect of who she is.
-She is too busy to be bothered with frivolous things as sex or– if that makes sense.
+Michael: You’re like, “I got legs for you, babe.”
+[Laughs] That’s happened.
+Um, I would say, for the most part, no. I, I keep… I keep Odette kinda on a, a shelf in the aspect of who she is.
+She is too busy to be bothered with frivolous things as sex or… if that makes sense.

 Sabrina: Yeah.

-Michael: So and at the same time my body is still owned by Michael and so if someone is to feel compelled to feel a certain way I have to be present.
-Does that makes sense?
+Michael: So, um… and at the same time, my body is still owned by Michael.
+And so, if someone is to feel compelled to feel a certain way, I have to be present.
+Does that make sense?

 Sabrina: Yeah.